Grahams Bush Track, Organ Pipes, Buttars Peak

 Crossing the only bridge on graham bush track for the day graham t 2

-Crossing the only bridge on Graham’s Bush Track for the day (Photo & Caption Graham)
+Crossing the only bridge on graham bush track for the day (Photo & Caption Graham T)

-After morning tea, we got to a bridge and thought this is not too bad, but spoke to soon, we then climbed 800 metres zigzagging in elevation 250m out onto Mt Cargill road and entrance up to the Organ Pipes.
-A break of 10 minutes to catch breaths.
-We climbed steps, using many of broken basalt organ pipes, an elevation of 100m, the group arrived at a clearing which viewed the entrance to harbour and a good lunch stop.
+After morning tea, we got to a bridge and thought this is not too bad, but spoke too soon, when we then climbed 800 metres zigzagging in elevation 250m out onto the Mt Cargill road and entrance up to the Organ Pipes.
+A break of 10 minutes to catch our breaths.
+We climbed steps, using many of the broken basalt organ pipes, an elevation of 100m.
+The group arrived at a clearing which viewed the entrance to harbour and a good lunch stop.

 Great spot for lunch below the organ pipes pam